 A crucial element for encouraging a culture of safety within our personnel, is the regular dissemination of information on safety topics, through safety messages and posters, as well posting accident and near-miss investigations' results on notice boards at our facilities.
 The refinery staff is trained, certified and recertified in the issuance of work permits, which stipulate the work safety procedures in place at the refinery.
 For another consecutive year, the rescue crews of Motor Oil received training at the Elefsina Search and Rescue Team (EMAK) facilities, in techniques involving rescue from a height within an industrial setting and then carried out related drills.
-Furthermore, training on issues related to security in the refinery area was conducted by specialized staff of the Hellenic Police, alongside training took place on important issues, such as provision of first aid (along with relevant certification) as well as on safe and fast driving techniques for cars, motorcycles, ambulances and fire engines.
+Furthermore, training on issues related to security in the refinery area was conducted by specialized staff of the Hellenic Police, alongside training of shift workers on how to use Personal Protective Equipment, with weekly drills.
+Extensive training took place on important issues, such as provision of first aid (along with relevant certification) as well as on safe and fast driving techniques for cars, motorcycles, ambulances and fire engines.